XavierS31/AI-Logistic-Regression/README.md

 # Logistic Regression from Scratch

 This project implements **binary logistic regression with L2 regularization** from scratch using only `NumPy`.
-It follows the requirements of Homework 2 for CAP 4630 – Artificial Intelligence at UCF.

 ---